shikha92366/HandTrackingSystem/README.md

 hand_landmarker.task
 ```

-Place the model file in the project root directory:
+Place the model file in the project root:

 ```text
 HandTrackingSystem/